josejooj/square-pgadmin4/README.md

 # 🐘 - square-pgadmin4

+## ⚠️ This repository has moved to [squarecloud-education/pgadmin4-web](https://github.com/squarecloud-education/pgadmin4-web)

 **square-pgadmin4** is a project made with a focus on making it possible to host a [pgAdmin4 website](https://pgadmin.org/) on the [Square Cloud](https://squarecloud.app/) hosting platform

 With this project, you will be able to host a fully functional and accessible pgAdmin4 website anywhere at a cost of just $2.00/month!

 ## How to install

-- ⚠ Firstly, you will need to have an active plan on Square Cloud, you can purchase it [here](https://squarecloud.app/pt-BR/plans)
+- Firstly, you will need to have an active plan on Square Cloud, you can purchase it [here](https://squarecloud.app/pt-BR/plans)
 - Clone the repository with `git clone https://github.com/josejooj/square-pgadmin4`
 - Create a `.env` file - View [.example.env](https://github.com/josejooj/square-pgadmin4/blob/main/.example.env) for an example
 - Open the `squarecloud.app` file